pew/somehow-i-manage/README.md

 …now find the corresponding configuration for your display and uncomment the given line to use the right library for hardware.

-You can find more information about supported displays and how they're named in the code [here](https://github.com/ZinggJM/GxEPD2).
+You can find more information about supported displays and how they're defined in the code [here](https://github.com/ZinggJM/GxEPD2).

 ## Licenses